makrai/notes/lin1909-sentc-embed-nneigh-overap.md

 * InferSent has highest N2O (∼0.2–0.3) with the embeddings based on averaging,
   * not wholly surprising as the model was initialized using GloVe vectors
-  * USE variants (DAN and Transformer) have fairly distinct [NNs than others]
+  * USE variants (DAN and Transformer) have fairly distinct NNs than others

 # 6 Robustness of N2O across different query samples and sample sizes

 ## Varying k

-* changing [the number of nearest neighbors] does not significantly affect
+* changing the number of nearest neighbors does not significantly affect

 ## Query sampling

 ## Runtime

-* [see] approximate nearest neighbor methods in Appendix C
+* see approximate nearest neighbor methods in Appendix C

-# 7 Neighbors ... that are stable across embedders 9
+# 7 Neighbors that are stable across embedders 9

 * Table 2
   * an example query with a sentence that is in the 5-nearest neighborhood for all sentence embedders
-  * sentences that are highly ranked for some embedder but not in the [top 50] for any other
+  * sentences that are highly ranked for some embedder but not in the top 50 for any other

 # 8 Known paraphrase